 Solar Power in the City of Boulder

 In communities around the world people are increasingly tapping into one of our most abundant, clean, and affordable natural resources: the sun.
 There are numerous environmental and financial benefits of solar energy, including lowering greenhouse gas emissions, managing energy costs, creating local jobs, and helping achieve greater energy independence.
 The City of Boulder is committed to sustainability, and with over 300 days of sunshine per year, our sunny locale is the perfect place to take advantage of all that solar has to offer.
+As of 2018, Boulder has 27 MW of local solar installed!

 Interested in Solar + Battery Storage?